AndrewYang2024/AndrewYang2024.github.io/_posts/2020-08-16-Whatever-It-Takes.md

 #### An alternative account of the events of Friday, March 22, 2019.

+{% newthought ' ”The old man wants to see you.” ' %}

-{% newthought 'Alex took off her headphones' %} and rested them on her neck.
+Alex took off her headphones and rested them on her neck.

 “Do you need something?”

-“Nope,” Williams said as he leaned over her desk and took a drawn-out sip of his morning coffee.
+“Nope.”
+Williams stood meekly in the doorway.
 “Just passing by.”

 “Well, you look like you want to talk.”

-“Not really,” Williams said, setting his cup on the edge of the table.
+“Not really,” Williams said as he walked into the room, carefully stepping past the crates of papers piled high on the office floor.

+took a drawn-out sip from his morning coffee.
 “Maybe I’ll catch you later.”

+“Sure, I’ll be here all day if you need me.”

+Williams, who looked about to turn away, suddenly asked.
+“What are you up to now, anyway?”

+Williams  When he reached her desk, he leaned over to peer at her monitor, as if to catch a glimpse of her mind at work.

+“You look busy,” he said of the teeming mass of open tabs.

+ He set the cup on the edge of the table as he adjusted the strap on the laptop bag slung over his shoulder.

-“I’ll be here all day if you need me,” Alex said as she playfully shooed her boss—or rather, the boss of *her* boss—away.
+ Alex said as she playfully shooed her boss—or rather, the boss of *her* boss—away.

 “Aww, back to work then.”
 Williams slung a laptop bag over his shoulder and marched back towards the entrance, weaving through the crates of papers piled high on the office floor.